Lupiax/stts-utilities/README.md

 # STTS Utilities

-This repository contains STTS utilities primarily used for VRChat.
+This repository contains STTS utilities which I use primarily for VRChat.
 By using the scripts available in this repository, you can use your own microphone to speak, but the output will be an AI-generated voice instead of your own voice.

 # Prerequisites